 Robert Gould was appointed to the Board of the Environment Agency in 2018.
-As well as chairing the Pensions Committee he also sits on the Board's Flood and Coastal Risk Management Committee and Audit and Risk Assurance Committee.
+As well as chairing the Pensions Committee he also sits on the Board's Flood and Coastal Risk Management Committee and Audit and Risk Management Committee.
+He is the EAPF Shareholder Representative to Brunel Pension Partnership Ltd and chairs the Brunel Oversight Board.
 He has a background in local government and was Leader of Dorset County Council from 2014 to 2017 and Leader of West Dorset District Council from 2004 to 2014.
 He was a vice chair of South West Councils and a member of the Local Government Association's Improvement and Innovation Board from 2015 to 2017.
 He previously managed the family farm after working in industry and property management.
 He is a deferred member of the LGPS (Dorset County Fund).